 - Pass convincingly OR go for a Distinction or a High Distinction!

-If UniPASS is run in your unit, you will be able to access the sessions online via BlackBoard Collaborate.
-Look for the UniPASS tab in your unit’s BlackBoard for a list of session times and links.
+If UniPASS is run online in your unit, you will be able to access the sessions online via Blackboard Collaborate.
+Look for the UniPASS tab in your unit’s Blackboard for a list of session times and links – it will be clear if there are online sessions and when they are.
 Some units also have a UniPASS Facebook group where students in that unit share study tips, practice questions and resources.
 Students have found these online groups a useful resource outside of the face to face sessions.
 If there is a Facebook group for your unit, a link will be in the UniPASS section of your unit’s Blackboard.
 If you have questions or are unsure, please email us at firstname.lastname@example.org.